scribe-security/docs/docs/CLI/valint/README.md

 ---

 # Valint - Validate integrity of your supply chain

-Valint generates and verifies evidence collected on targets and artifacts across your supply chain. <br />
+Valint is a powerful tool that validates the integrity of your **supply chain**, providing organizations with a way to enforce `policies` using the Scribe Service, CI, or admission controller.
+It also provides a mechanism for compliance and transparency, both within the organization and with external parties.

+By managing `evidence` generation, storage and validation, Valint ensures that your organization's `policies` are enforced throughout the supply chain. <br. />
-Valint also allows you to store evidence locally on a remote OCI registry or using Scribe service. <br />
+You can store evidence locally or in any OCI registry, as well as using the Scribe Service for storage.

-Target support includes directories, files, images and git repositories. <br />
-While evidence types supported are CycloneDX SBOMs and SLSA provenance in both CycloneDX JSON, In-toto statement and attestation formats.

-Evidence collection will automatically collect information from the environment which allows you to reference where in your supply chain the `evidence` was generated
-> For details, see the [`environment context`](#environment-context) section.

-Lastly, Valint allows you to sign and verify a target against the signer's identity and policy across the supply chain.

-## Policy engine
-Valint is a tool that manages the generation, consumption, and verification of evidence using a policy engine.
-The policy engine uses different `evidence stores` to store and provide `evidence` for the policy engine to query on any required `evidence` required to comply with across your supply chain.

-Each policy proposes to enforce a set of rules on the targets produced by your supply chain.
-Policies produce a result, including compliance results as well as `evidence` referenced in the verification.

-> For policies details, please see the [polices](#-policies) section.
+In addition to evidence management, Valint also **generates** evidence for a range of targets, including directories, file artifacts, images, and git repositories.
+It supports two types of evidence: **CycloneDX SBOMs** and **SLSA provenance**.
+With Valint, you can sign and verify targets against their origin and signer identity in the supply chain.

 ## Installing `valint`
 Choose any of the following command line interface (CLI) installation options: